kam-norton/ai-alignment-debate/README.md

 - Entry point to run a batch of experiments defined in the script.
 - It iterates through the `SCRIPTS` list and runs each with specified topics, models, and parameters.
 - Useful for structured, repeatable experiments.
+- Can be adjusted and adapted by users.

 ### 2. `debate_nojudge.py`
 - Runs a debate simulation **without** an evaluator/judge.